jegraham/CV/README.md

 <br><br>

-**Volunteer Connect Honours Project** @ [Brock University COSC 4F90](https://brocku.ca/webcal/2021/undergrad/math.html#MATH_4F90) _(May 2018 - August 2018)_ <br>
+**Volunteer Connect Honours Project** @ [Brock University COSC 3P99](https://www.cosc.brocku.ca/Offerings/4F90/) _(May 2018 - August 2018)_ <br>
+- Designed a website to connect volunteers and organizations with one another to close the gap between volunteer opportunities and volunteers.
+- Research conducted by analyzing how dating apps connect users.
+<br><br>

+**Volunteer Connect Entreupreneurship Project** @ [Brock University ENTR 2P51](https://brocku.ca/webcal/2001/undergrad/courses/ENTR.html) _(September 2017 - December 2017)_ <br>
  - Designed the first-place solution to help volunteers and organizations connect.
 The website and app had event listings, application forms, login, and how-to guides.
- - Managed a team to undergo the various research, design, and development to ensure timely completion of the assignment.
+ - Managed a team to undergo various research, design, and development to ensure timely completion of the assignment.
 <br><br>